How to Invest in Silver With Mutual Funds, ETFs, and ETNs

-The best way to invest in silver is to gain exposure the price of this precious metal through mutual funds, exchange-traded funds (ETFs) or exchange-traded notes (ETNs).
-But before investing in silver funds, investors should learn the benefits and strategies of buying precious metals?
+The best way to invest in silver is to gain exposure to the price of this precious metal through mutual funds, exchange-traded funds (ETFs) or exchange-traded notes (ETNs).
+But before investing in silver funds, investors should learn the benefits and strategies of buying precious metals.

 How to Invest in Silver

-Silver Investing With Mutual Funds, ETFs & ETNs
+Silver Investing With Mutual Funds, ETFs, and ETNs

 Most mutual funds do not hold silver as a physical asset.
-Investors can get indirect exposure to silver in mutual funds by holding equity precious metals funds, such as Vanguard Precious Metals & Mining (VGPMX) and USAA Precious Metals & Minerals (USAGX) but these will typically have more exposure to stocks of gold mining companies than to silver and silver mining companies.
+Investors can get indirect exposure to silver in mutual funds by holding equity precious metals funds, such as Aberdeen Standard Physical Silver Shares ETF (SIVR) or Invesco DB Precious Metals Fund (DBP).
+ETFs like these may typically have more exposure to stocks of gold mining companies than to silver and silver mining companies.